Families of Berkovich spaces: -strictness

-\trois{classedense} The class of~$\Gamma$-strict spaces is a {\em dense} class in the sense of \cite{brk2}, \S 1 (the assumption that~$\Gamma. |k^*|\neq\{1\}$ has precisely been maid to ensure this property).
-It thus gives rise to a corresponding category of analytic spaces, that of the~$\Gamma$-strict~$k$-analytic spaces; we will see below (lemma~\ref{elucid}~$iii)$) that it is a {\em full} subcategory of the category of all~$k$-analytic spaces.
-We also have a natural notion of a~$\Gamma$-strict~$k$-analytic germ.
+The class of~$\Gamma$-strict affinoid spaces is a {\em dense} class in the sense of \cite{berkovich1993}, \S 1 (the assumption that~$\abs {k^\times}\cdot \Gamma\neq\{1\}$ has benne made precisely to ensure this property).
+It thus gives rise to a corresponding category of analytic spaces, which is called the category of {\em $\Gamma$-strict} $k$-analytic spaces.

-If~$U$ and~$V$ are two~$\Gamma$-strict affinoid domains of a separated~$k$-analytic space~$X$, then~$U\cap V$ is a~$\Gamma$-strict affinoid domain of~$X$; as a consequence, a separated~$k$-analytic space is~$\Gamma$-strict if and only if it admits a G-covering by~$\Gamma$-strict affinoid domains.
+\begin{rema} If~$U$ and~$V$ are two~$\Gamma$-strict affinoid domains of a {\em separated}~$k$-analytic space~$X$, then~$U\cap V$ is a~$\Gamma$-strict affinoid domain of~$X$ by the standard argument: it is a closed analytic subspace of $U\times_k V$.
+As a consequence, a separated~$k$-analytic space admits a $\Gamma$-strict $k$-analytic structure if and only if it admits a G-covering by~$\Gamma$-strict affinoid domains, and this structure is then unique.
+This is for instance the case for separated boundaryless $k$-analytic spaces: indeed, every point of such a space has a $\Gamma$-strict affinoid neighborhood.

-\trois{caspart} Any~$k$-affinoid space (resp.~$k$-analytic space, resp.~$k$-analytic germ) is~$\RR_+^*$-strict.
-If~$|k^*|\neq \{1\}$, a~$k$-affinoid space (resp.~$k$-analytic space, resp.~$k$-analytic germ) is~$\{1\}$-strict if and only if it is a strictly~$k$-affinoid space (resp. a strictly~$k$-analytic space, resp. a strictly~$k$-analytic germ).
+But be aware that a general (\ie, non necessarily separated) $k$-analytic space could {\em a priori} admit several $\Gamma$-strict $k$-analytic structures.
+We shall see in \ref{ss-gstrict-germ-can} that this is actually impossible, but to avoid circular reasoning, we shall for the moment say that a $k$-analytic space $X$ ``is" $\Gamma$-strict if $X$ admits {\em some} $\Gamma$-strict $k$-analytic structure.
+A $\Gamma$-strict analytic domain of such a space will mean an analytic domain admitting {\em some} $\Gamma$-strict structure, but not necessarily a $\Gamma$-strict analytic domain for the given $\Gamma$-strict $k$-analytic structure on the ambient space.